kirilledition/DockerBuildGCTA/README.md

 Patch file changes building instructions for gcta, to create static binary, so you do not need to have any libraries in your machine.

 `docker build` accepts build argument MAKE_JOBS that is provided for all make commands.
 Building for arm features CPU_ARCH build argument for OpenBLAS compilation.

+Unfortunately, build for ARM does not work for now.